Discover Alameda History Icons

 Location: NE Corner of Alameda and Wadsworth

-History: Lakewood’s agricultural roots dates to its earliest settlers in the 1860’s.
-Apple orchards, dairies and turkey farms once dotted the largely treeless area of West Alameda.
-One of the most prominent farms in this area was the O’Kane Farm and Harp Dairy located to the northeast at West First Avenue between Teller and Newland streets.
-The original O’Kane farmhouse dating to the 1890’s can be seen today preserved at O’Kane Park.
-As late as the 1940’s it was not uncommon to see ranching families like the Peterson’s drive their cattle to market along the sides of West Alameda
+History: Lakewood’s agricultural roots date to its earliest settlers in the 1860’s.
+One of the most prominent farms in this area was the O’Kane Farm and Harp Dairy located to the northeast at West 1st Avenue between Teller and Newland streets.
+The original O’Kane farmhouse dating to the 1890s is preserved in O’Kane Park.

-Fun Fact: Many of Lakewood’s early homesteads were acquired with military land warrants for 160 acres.
-Military warrants were often issued to officers and enlisted men either as an incentive for enlistment or as a bonus for service.
-The original land grant for the land where Lakewood City Hall and Belmar Park is located was a military warrant to Abby Craig, widow of Alexander Craig, veteran of the war of 1812.
+Fun Fact: Many of Lakewood’s early homesteads were acquired with military land warrants.
+These warrants were often issued to soldiers either as an incentive for enlistment or as a bonus for service.
+The original grant for the land where Lakewood City Hall and Belmar Park is located was a military warrant to Abby Craig, widow of Alexander Craig, a veteran of the War of 1812.

 Alameda Ave.
 Extension Project WPA 1935-1937